ludovicm67/sh-speedlogs/README.md

 An error message will be printed in *stderr*, so you can debug your app.
 The most common error is a network connection error, when you aren't connected to the Internet.

+## Run it all *X* minutes and store results in a log file

+The unique argument the script allows if the location of the log file.

+To log all 15 minutes, just use `sudo crontab -e` and append the following line:

+`*/15 * * * * /path/to/sh-speedlogs/run.sh /var/log/ludovicm67_speedlogs.json`

+and it will works perfectly!